 - Use images whenever you can – they bring your words to life.

 - Whenever you mention local attractions, amenities, etc. let the owners/organisers know so they can also share your posts.

 - Always add a call to action – you can ask people to share your posts, download an event guide or even send them to the booking page.
 Top tip: only ever ask for one action per blog post, whatever is the most relevant.

 Remember to promote your blog!
 Put a link to every blog post on social media so that people who follow you can read and share.
 Have links to your blog on local tourism websites and directories, as well as in your email signature.

 Over to you

 Do you run a hotel, but are not blogging yet?
-Get started now, while all the good reasons why are still fresh in your memory.
-Many hotels are not blogging yet, but the ones that are reap many rewards.
+Get started now, while all these good reasons to do so are still fresh in your memory.
+Many hotels are not blogging yet, but the ones that are, reap many rewards.